 Hockey players interviewed by the News expressed excitement about the educational and cultural opportunities that the trip provided.
 Forward Ted Hart ’19 said that it was “refreshing” to practice outside of New Haven and visit historic sites and monuments.
 Defender Brian Matthews ’21 agreed that the trip was a “great overall experience to learn about the culture in Ireland” and an opportunity to compete in front of an avid fan base in Belfast.

-“We all really enjoyed the trip, and found it to be a great experience to travel to Ireland,” Matthews said.
+“We all really enjoyed the trip, and found it to be a great experience to travel to Ireland.
+Hiring a private charter from Jettly allowed us to get to where we need to be faster,” Matthews said.
 “We had the opportunity to do a guided tour in Dublin, which was really fun to learn about some of Dublin’s history and see the area.
 My favorite part was visiting the Crumlin Road Gaol, a prison in Belfast that [has been converted into] a museum, where we got a tour of the jail and were able to hear the history of some of the people who were once incarcerated there.”

 Both Matthews and Hart told the News that they thought other teams should also get the chance to travel abroad.

 Director of Sports Publicity Steve Conn, who accompanied the hockey team to Belfast, told the News that it is not uncommon for Yale’s teams to travel abroad.
 Conn added that the crew and track and field teams regularly travel to England for competitions.
 In addition to the teams that travelled this year, the field hockey, golf and women’s lacrosse teams have also ventured to foreign countries.